 The need for manpower in the nuclear industry is increasing due to new power plant projects, new applications of nuclear energy, and the long-term use of existing power plants.

 - professional skills enabling you to utilise different numerical methods of reactor physics and thermal-hydraulic safety analysis; you will learn about radiation protection and reliability engineering;

-- managerial skills to manage and organise both national and international projects
+- managerial skills to manage and organise both national and international projects.

 Degree structure and studies